wzdlc1996/HugoSource/content/Notes/Golang/chap02/index.md

     }

     // for with iterative built-in type
-    for key, val in range mapData {
+    for key, val := range mapData {
         // Operation with key, val
+    }

+    // for works like while
+    for check {
+        // Operation when check == true
+    }

+    // infinity for loop
+    for {
+        // Operation
     }
     ```